Tanya-0911/web-development-bootcamp/week3/README.md

 - **DOM Manipulation** – Creating, updating, and deleting elements dynamically using JavaScript.
 - **CSS Styling & Animation** – Designing responsive, modern UIs using gradients, transitions, and hover/fade effects.
 - **Dark Mode Toggling** – Using CSS variables and JavaScript to implement seamless theme switching.
-- 🎛**Filtering Logic** – Creating real-time task filters using array methods and dataset attributes.
+- **Filtering Logic** – Creating real-time task filters using array methods and dataset attributes.
 - **State Management** – Maintaining an array of task objects and updating the DOM accordingly.
 - **UI/UX Thinking** – Making the app not just functional but also beautiful, colorful, and fun to use!